phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 template = "second-edition/page.html"
 +++

 This post explains techniques to make the physical page table frames accessible to our kernel.
-It then uses these techniques to implement a function that translates virtual to physical addresses.
+It then uses such a technique to implement a function that translates virtual to physical addresses.
 It also explains how to create new mappings in the page tables.

 <!-- more -->